jan Kekan San

 Conclusion

 The process of translation, especially into Toki Pona, can never be one-to-one.
-You make compromises, subtle changes, artistic and informational decisions, throughout the entire dialog.
+You make compromises, subtle changes, and artistic and informational decisions throughout an entire dialog.
 The skills that will help you most are recognizing the objects and actions of a sentence, and breaking those down individually without the rest of the sentence.
-This will get faster over time too, until you’re no longer thinking about it!
+This will get faster over time too, until you're no longer thinking about it!

 Also, I recorded the final result.
 Enjoy!